Meemann Chang: Contributions

 Species named in her honour include the extinct sarcopterygian fish Meemannia, the theropod dinosaur Sinovenator changii, and the extinct ornithuromorph birds Archaeornithura meemannae and Meemannavis ductrix.
 There is also a unique organ of yunnanolepid antiarch placoderms named "Chang's Apparatus" after her.

-Grubb, Jeff (2001).
+Elliott, David K. (2010).
 "Morphology, Phylogeny and Paleobiogeography of Fossil Fishes", a special book volume on fossil fish, was published in her honour.

 Chang notably first described and later re-described the fossil genus Paralycoptera, and also described the fossil genera Diabolepis and Youngolepis.